German patent firm asks retailers to halt HTC sales

 Possible fines from the German court could cost millions of euros and hurt HTC's position in one of its key markets.
 The company sells around 2 million smartphones a year in Germany, some 4-5 percent of the group's total, according to research firm IDC.

 The latest battle highlights growing risks for HTC, whose sleek handsets catapulted it in recent years from obscure contract manufacturer to global smartpone brand.
-It is now grappling with falling sales and an even bigger legal fight with Apple.
+It is now grappling with falling sales and an even bigger legal fight with Apple (AAPL.O).

 In the Apple case, HTC faces the possibility of a negative ruling from the U.S. International Trade Commission which could result in a ban on smartphone sales in the United States, a market accounting for 50 percent of its sales.
 That decision is due next week.